 Okay, I’ll admit it.
 I love winter in Canada.
-I love pulling multiple sweaters over my head, wriggling into long johns and squashing my hair under a toque.
+I love pulling multiple sweaters over my head, wriggling into thermal underwear and squashing my hair under a woolly hat.
 I love skating on frozen lakes and skiing on groomed cross-country trails or knee deep in backcountry powder.
 I’m long past school age, but I still catch snowflakes on my tongue.
 So when a friend suggested I try heli-snowshoeing in Kananaskis Country, I laced up my trusty snow boots and headed out to add a new winter activity to my list.

 Kananaskis Country is a favourite Alberta mountain playground.
 Covering more than 4,000 sq km (1,544 sq mi) on the eastern ranges of the Canadian Rocky Mountains, there’s far more wonderland than can be explored in one lifetime.
 And in wintertime, this alpine wilderness is fascinating and treasure filled.